Justayushgupta/internship-tracker/README.md

   tell me and I'll switch it to a Playwright-based fetch (works for any site, just needs a slightly heavier setup).
-- This tracks new postings on the specific URLs configured — if a company changes its career page structure/URL, that entry will need updating..
+- This tracks new postings on the specific URLs configured — if a company changes its career page structure/URL, that entry will need updating.